A bunch of colourful dendrobium orchid

 How to care Dendrobium orchid at home?

 The blooms of dendrobium orchids can last up to 6-8 weeks, and for some species, it extends up to 3 months depending on the species and growing conditions.
-Some species produce blooms that last for only a few days, while others can produce flowers that last long.
+Some species produce blooms that last for only a few days, while others can produce flowers that last longer.
 Dendrobium Orchids can be seen growing on trees and are the easiest orchids among the other species.
 They are easy-care orchids.
-Dendrobiums are beginner-friendly that are available in different colors and sizes.
+Dendrobiums are beginner-friendly and are available in different colours and sizes.
 The noticeable thing is these orchids last for 10 to 15 years.

 In some cases, Dendrobiums are divided into two classes: soft-caned and hard-caned.
-But the right classification of Dendrobiums includes 5 types of Dendrobiums.
-The names of the types of Dendrobium are as follows: Dendrobium Phalanoepsis, Normal Dendrobium, Dendrobium Spatulata, Dendrobium Latouria, and Dendrobium Formosae.
+However, the right classification of Dendrobiums includes 5 types of Dendrobium orchids.
+The names of the types of Dendrobium are as follows: Dendrobium Phalanoepsis, Normal Dendrobium, Dendrobium Spatulata, and Dendrobium Formosae.

 Dendrobium Phalaenopsis